RuslanPr0g/Hiscaries-Library-of-Stories/README.md

   "ConnectionStrings:PostgresEF": "Server=postgresdb;Port=5432;User Id=postgres;Password=***;Database=hiscarydbef;Include Error Detail=true;"
 }
 ```

-.env file should contain the following (the file itself should be next to the docker-compose.yml file):
+In your `.env` file (to be located next to `docker-compose.yml`), include the following:
 ```
 POSTGRES_PASSWORD=***
 ```

+---

+🎉 **Thank you for visiting the repository!**
+Feel free to contribute or raise any issues to improve the application!